wikimedia/abstract-wikipedia-data-science/README.md

 # Abstract Wikipedia Data Science

-Repository for fetching and analyzing community functions from different Wikipedias.
+Repository for fetching and analyzing community functions across all wiki projects.

 This project is Outreachy 21 task, more info can be found in [phabricator](https://phabricator.wikimedia.org/T263678).